Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Conclusion

-In conclusion, in this paper we show that \bcns\ hosts a novel band inversion mechanism allowing to study the interplay of Dirac and correlated $d$-electron physics.
-The amplitude of the charge transfer gap, and in turn the strength of the electron-electron correlations controlled by the Co/Ni substitution in BaCo$_{1-x}$Ni$_{x}$S$_{2}$ may be used to effectively tune the Dirac states and, more generally, the topological states across the phase diagram.
-Remarkably, the same Co/Ni substitution makes it possible to span the material phase diagram, with the Dirac states present across its unconventional metallic phase.
-In order to explore this possibility, we developed a minimal TB model derived from first principles that captures the essential features of the above-mentioned mechanism.
-We emphasize the generality of the present approach, which can be extended to a wide class of materials described by the $d - p$ effective Hamiltonian, to forge new Dirac states that can be tuned by electronic correlations.
+In conclusion, \AG{we have shown that \bcns\ offers the opportunity of effectively tuning Dirac bands by exploiting a peculiar inversion mechanism of $d$-electron bands.} \AG{Namely, the Co/Ni substitution has been found to alter both the charge transfer gap and the strength of the electron-electron correlations that control position and shape of the bands}.
+Remarkably, the same Co/Ni substitution makes it possible to span the \AG{electronic} phase diagram, with the Dirac states present across its metallic phase.
+We emphasize the \AG{applicability of the present approach} to a wide class of materials described by the $d - p$ effective Hamiltonian, thus enabling to forge new Dirac states controlled by \michele{chemical substitutions.
+This opens the perspective of} \AG{engineering} Dirac states in correlated \AG{electronic systems} \michele{by exploiting macroscopically tunable parameters}.

-\textit{Acknowledgments}.
-This work was supported by "Investissement d'Avenir" Labex PALM (ANR-10-LABX-0039-PALM), by the Region Ile-de-France (DIM OxyMORE), and by the project CALIPSOplus under Grant Agreement 730872 from the EU Framework Programme for Research and Innovation HORIZON 2020.
-M.C. is grateful to GENCI for the allocation of computer resources under the project N. A0050906493.
-M.F. and A.A. acknowledge support by the European Union, under ERC AdG "FIRSTORM", contract N. 692670.